HTML ENTITIES

 • &para; - ¶ (paragraph sign)

-How to Use HTML Entities
+How To Use HTML Entities

 Displaying Special Characters: